Gregory-Arbouzov/Year-with-Maximum-Population-Problem/README.md

-# I don't have a seperate data file since I made a dictionary in the py file that contains all the birth/death information.
+# I don't have a seperate data file since I made a dictionary that contains all the birth/death information in the py file.
 Also, the plot does not look the way it should until it is opened in a new tab.